PHPOffice/PhpSpreadsheet/docs/topics/reading-and-writing-to-file.md

 ```

 Parallel writing is opt-in and off by default.
 It requires the `pcntl`
+extension and the suggested `fidry/cpu-core-counter` package
-extension, only runs from the PHP CLI (never under a web SAPI such as
+(`composer require fidry/cpu-core-counter`), only runs from the PHP CLI
-php-fpm), and is not available on Windows.
-When these requirements are
+(never under a web SAPI such as php-fpm), and is not available on
-not met, or the workbook has only one worksheet, the writer silently
+Windows.
+When these requirements are not met, or the workbook has only
-falls back to sequential writing, so it is always safe to enable.
+one worksheet, the writer silently falls back to sequential writing, so
+it is always safe to enable.

 The number of workers defaults to the machine's CPU count (capped at 8,
 and reduced when `memory_limit` leaves too little headroom for forked